single-cell-data/SOMA/brainstorming.md

 > **Status**: brainstorming, pre-proposal
 >
-> ℹ️ **Note** - this is an early draft and has not had any review or circulation.
+> ℹ️ **Note** - this is an early draft and has not had any substantive review or circulation.
 It may contain controversial, undecided, or just plain wrong-headed ideas.
-I expect several iterations will be required to converge the underlying primitives with use cases.
+I expect several major iterations will be required to converge the underlying primitives with use cases.
 Please see `issues` noted throughout the doc for a list of active discussions/debates.
-In particular, this doc has known gaps in:
+In particular, this doc has many known gaps identified throughout the with callouts.
->
-> - multi-modal support - modelling is still in active requirements identification
-> - incremental/streaming reads/queries - will be critical for large datasets
-> - the team's desired tradeoffs between flexibility and higher level conventions
-> - and more...?

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes:

-- support for accessing data from persistent, cloud-resident datasets,
+- support access to persistent, cloud-resident datasets,
 - enable use within popular data science environments (eg, R, Python), using the tools of that environment (eg, Python Pandas integration),
 - enable access to data aggregations much larger than single-host main memory
 - provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (eg, a cell "atlas").

-The SOMA data model is centered on annotated 2-D matrices, conceptually similar to data structures embedded within existing single-cell data models including Seurat Assay, Bioconductor SingleCellExperiment, and ScanPy AnnData.
+The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and ScanPy AnnData.
 Where possible, the SOMA API attempts to be general purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.

 SOMA is an abstract _API specification_, with the goal of enabling multiple concrete API implementations within different computing environments and data storage systems.
-SOMA does not specify an at-rest serialization format or underlying storage system.bb
+SOMA does not specify an at-rest serialization format or underlying storage system.

 This document is attempting to codify the abstract, language-neutral SOMA data model and functional operations.
 Other specifications will document specific language bindings and particular storage system implementations.
 Where the term `language-specific SOMA specification` is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (eg, the SOMA Python API), common across all storage engine implementations in that language.

 # Data Model

-The data model is separated into two layers:
+The data model is comprised of two layers:

 - a set of "foundational" types which are general in nature
-- a set of "composed" types, which are composed from the foundational types, and are intended to improve ease of use and interoperability
+- a set of "composed" types, which are composed from the foundational types, and are intended to improve ease of dataset use and interoperability

 The foundational types are:

-- SOMACollection - a string-keyed container (key-value map) of other SOMA data types, eg, SOMADataFrame, SOMAMatrix and SOMACollection.
+- SOMACollection - a string-keyed container (key-value map) of other SOMA data types, eg, SOMADataFrame, SOMADataMatrix and SOMACollection.
-- SOMADataFrame - a 1-D, string-indexed, multi-column table, with monomorphic columns of equal length -- essentially a single-index dataframe.
+- SOMADataFrame - a single- or multi-index, multi-column table, with monomorphic columns of equal length -- essentially a dataframe.
-- SOMAMatrix - a 2-D, sparse, string-indexed multi-column matrix, with monomorphic columns of equal length -- essentially a two-index dataframe.
+- SOMANdArray - an offset indexed (zero-based), dense, single-typeN-D array.

 The composed types are:

-- SOMA - a specialization and extension of SOMACollection, codifying a set of naming and indexing conventions to represent an annotated, 2-D matrix of observations across a well-defined set of variables.
+- SOMAExperiment - a specialization and extension of SOMACollection, codifying a set of naming and indexing conventions to represent annotated, 2-D matrix of observations across _multiple_ sets of variables.

 In this document, the term `dataframe` implies something akin to an Arrow `RecordBatch`, R `data.frame` or Python `pandas.DataFrame`, where:

-- dimensions are string-indexed
 - multiple columns may exist, each with a string column name
 - all columns are individually typed, monomorphic, and contain simple types (eg, int64)
 - all columns are of equal length
+- one or more columns may be indexed

 All SOMA data objects are named with URIs.

-> ⚠️ **Issue** -- this section would benefit from a data model diagram, helping visualize the relationships between the types.

-> ⚠️ **Issue** -- the use of `SOMA` to name the API _and_ a data type is confusing.
-We should consider a new name for the aforementioned SOMA _type_. _Candidates suggested:_ `SOMAAnnotatedMatrix`, `SOMAAnnotationEnsemble`, `SOMAEnsemble`, `SOMAAnnotationMatrixEnsemble`, ???

 ## Base Type System

 The SOMA API borrows its base type system from the Arrow language-agnostic in-memory system for data typing and serialization ([format](https://arrow.apache.org/docs/format/Columnar.html)).
 The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (eg, Pandas).

 Where SOMA requires an explicit typing system, it utilizes the Arrow types and schema.
-SOMA has no specific requirements for the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
-It is understood and expected that each implementation of SOMA will have data type expressiveness limits (eg, just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).
+SOMA has no specific requirements on the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
+It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data type system (eg, just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).

 ### Type definitions used in this document